thinkUXca/jekyll-now/_posts/2017-06-16-The-Best-Free-Survye_Tools.md

 Both of these drawbacks are **Free Plan Show-stoppers**.
 The inability to change chart types when viewing results is acceptable for some question types (such as multiple choice), but for data matrix questions the results displayed in the default chart are fairly useless.
 It doesn't even tell you the distribution of the responses (e.g. how many people selected each rating for each row)!
-It only shows mean and variation, which in a matrix, are not very helpful.
-If you want the data, you have to either tabulate it yourself (good luck), or upgrade to a paid plan.
+It only shows mean and variation, which are not very helpful in a matrix.
+If you want that data you have to either tabulate it yourself (good luck) or upgrade to a paid plan.

 ### SurveyMonkey ###